Lucas Chevalier: Paris Saint-Germain

 On 9 August 2025, Chevalier moved to fellow Ligue 1 club Paris Saint-Germain, signing a five-year deal.
-4 days later, on 13 August 2025, Chevalier made his PSG debut at 2025 UEFA Super Cup against Tottenham Hotspur after PSG's first-choice goalkeeper Gianluigi Donnarumma was left out of the PSG squad.
+Four days later, on 13 August 2025, Chevalier made his PSG debut at 2025 UEFA Super Cup against Tottenham Hotspur after PSG's first-choice goalkeeper Gianluigi Donnarumma was left out of the PSG squad.
 Chevalier played a major role during the penalty shootout, saving a penalty from Tottenham's Micky van de Ven as PSG went on to win the shootout 4–3.

+On 8 January 2026, Chevalier helped Paris Saint-Germain win the Trophée des Champions against Marseille, saving two penalties in the shootout as the club triumphed 4–1 after the match ended 2–2.
+However, he lost his place in the starting lineup during the second half of the 2025–26 season, with Matvey Safonov becoming PSG's first-choice goalkeeper ahead of him.

 International career

 Chevalier is a former French youth international.
 He has appeared for under-16 and under-18 teams in friendlies.
 In 2024, he was called up to the France Olympic football team for the Olympics football tournament in a preliminary list alongside his Lille teammates Bafodé Diakité and Leny Yoro.
 However, the three players were eventually retained by their club due to the 2024–25 UEFA Champions League qualifying phase and play-off round played in August before the start of the Ligue 1 season.

 On 7 November 2024, Chevalier received his first call-up to the France national team.
+He made his debut in a 3–1 win over Azerbaijan on 16 November 2025 in 2026 FIFA World Cup qualification.

+Personal life

+Chevalier is a Christian, specifically a Protestant.

+In November 2025, he came under criticism after liking an Instagram post from National Rally MP Julien Aubert.
+Chevalier stated in a post on Instagram that the entire affair "pissed him off" due to his family being the target of harassment and certain people portraying him as a fascist as a result of liking the Instagram post.